A study of muon-electron elastic scattering in a test beam: Experimental setup

 \section{Experimental setup}

-The 2018 test run was performed in EHN2, downstream of the COMPASS spectrometer, and exploited the ${\sim 187~\mbox{GeV}/c}$ positive muons that result from the decay of pions in the beam used by COMPASS.
-The remaining hadrons being stopped in a ${1.2~\mbox{m}}$ thick tungsten block located downstream of the COMPASS target or, when in muon beam mode, in nine ${1.1~\mbox{m}}$ thick beryllium modules that can be moved into the beamline via remote control ${\sim 400~\mbox{m}}$ upstream of COMPASS \cite{cern_beamlines_site,compass07}.
+The 2018 test run was performed in EHN2, downstream of the COMPASS spectrometer, and exploited the ${\sim 187~\mbox{GeV}}$ positive muons that result from the decay of pions in the beam used by COMPASS.
+The remaining hadrons are stopped in a ${1.2~\mbox{m}}$ thick tungsten block located downstream of the COMPASS target or, when in muon beam mode, in nine ${1.1~\mbox{m}}$ thick beryllium modules that can be moved into the beamline via remote control ${\sim 400~\mbox{m}}$ upstream of COMPASS \cite{cern_beamlines_site,compass07}.
 The latter configuration was occasionally used for the COMPASS calibrations \cite{Muone2019}.
 At the location of the test setup, the muon beam has a width of several tens of centimetres.
-Within the ${\approx 10 \times 10~\mbox{cm}^2}$ tracking system acceptance, the divergence along the horizontal (vertical) direction is ${\sim 0.6~\mbox{mrad}}$ (${0.5~\mbox{mrad}}$).

 \paragraph{The tracker} The core of the apparatus was the silicon microstrip-based tracking system developed by the INSULAb group \cite{Soldani_Talk2019}.
-Each of the 16 tracking planes consisted of a $9.293 \times 9.293 \times 0.041~\mbox{cm}^3$ single-side sensor with 384 channels, manufactured by Hamamatsu on high resistivity substrates for the AGILE experiment \cite{agile03}.
+Each of the 16 tracking planes consisted of a $9.293~\times~9.293~\times~0.041~\mbox{cm}^3$ single-side sensor with 384 channels, manufactured by Hamamatsu on high resistivity substrates for the AGILE experiment \cite{agile03}.
 The strips have a ${121~\mu\mbox{m}}$ pitch and, given the fact that the floating strip scheme is used, a ${242~\mu\mbox{m}}$ readout pitch.
-Each sensor is read out by three 128-channel, low-noise, analog-digital ASICs -- TA1 or TAA1 by IDEAS.
+Each sensor is read out by three 128-channel, low-noise, analog-digital ASICs -- TA1 or TAA1 by IDEAS \cite{IDEAS_TA1, IDEAS_TAA1}.
 The readout of the differential analog output is multiplexed with a ${2.5~\mbox{MHz}}$ clock frequency.
 The analog readout allows an overall intrinsic spatial resolution of ${\sim 35~\mu\mbox{m}}$.